-The Urban Trail will have two cross-sections: a split-use trail and a shared-use trail.
+The Northside Line will have two cross-sections: a split-use trail and a shared-use trail.
 The majority of the trail will be a split-use design, with divided zones for pedestrian and bicycle travel.
 Where constraints limit the trail width or when usage is expected to be lighter, a shared-use approach is proposed.
 Lighting and wayfinding signage will be incorporated throughout the new trail network.

 Rendering of a split-use trail, located along the southern section of the trail from Hamilton Street to Fulton Street, where bicycle and pedestrian activity are separated by a median.